RobertLigman/sb-admin-2-clone/README.md

+## sb-admin-2-clone

+This project is built using react framework.
+This project is based on https://startbootstrap.com/previews/sb-admin-2 .
+To check this app download project, open command prompt, type 'npm install', and then type 'npm start'.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).